 Add to your holiday recipe repertoire with lamb!

-Try one of these wonderful recipes for your next big holiday feast or dinner party.
+Try this recipe for your next big holiday feast or dinner party.
 You’ll be sure to wow your guests!

 Let us know if you serve Lamb as the center piece of your holiday dinner.
 Do you have a favorite lamb recipe to share?